sisayie/sisayie.github.io/_posts/2025-03-13-python-intro.md

 ## [Looping (Iteration)](#looping)
 Loops allow us to repeat a block of code multiple times.
 There are two common types of loops: for loops and while loops.
 ### [for Loop](#for-loop)
 A for loop is used to iterate over a sequence (like a list, tuple, or string).
 It executes a block of code for each item in the sequence.
-For loop is pre
+For loop  is a powerful tool for automating repetitive tasks.
 ```python

 # Iterating through a list using a for loop